sbabic/swupdate/doc/source/sw-description.rst

 			device = "/dev/mmcblk0p1";
 		}

-To flash am image at a specific offset, the syntax is:
+To flash an image at a specific offset, the syntax is:

 ::